Cardano-After-Dark/dred/docs/src/pages/docs/architecture-guide.md

 - **Node Network**: Servers that pass messages between users
 - **On-chain Registry**: Blockchain records that help find servers
 - **Client Library**: Code that apps use to connect to DRED
-- **Redis Backend**: Storage system for messages
+- **Redis Backend**: Storage system for messages and pub/sub functionality

 ## How Messages Move Through DRED

 1. A user sends a message from their app
-2. The DRED client encrypts the message
+2. The DRED client encrypts the message (optional)
 3. The message goes to DRED servers
 4. Servers share the message with other servers
 5. Connected users receive the message